Chapter 4:

 “Renji, do you see that village in the distance?
 Head there.”
 She pointed toward the village of Thul.

-They stood outside a modest two-storey house built from a mix of wooden frames and stone.
+They stopped outside a modest two-storey house built from wood and stone.

-The thick wooden door swung open after a few seconds.
-In the doorway stood a bespectacled man in his fifties, with short brown hair greying at the temples.
+After a few seconds, the door swung open.
+In the doorway stood a bespectacled man in his fifties, short brown hair greying at the temples.

-“Hello, Master Rovan,” Alina said, wearing a sheepish grin.
+“Hello, Master Rovan,” Alina said with a sheepish grin.

-His eyes widened in surprise.
+His eyes widened.
 “Alina?!
 Come in, quick!”
-He grabbed Renji’s collar, pulling him into the house and shutting the door.
+He grabbed Renji’s collar, pulling him inside and shutting the door.